futurepixels/futurepixels.co.uk/content/cv.md

 ### Skills

 My skills have adapted and changed over the years.
 I understand a language should be used for certain tasks and there is not a one size fits all.
 This is the same for best practice and methodologies.
 Having worked with Terraform, GoLang and Rust, I can see the benefits of infrastructure as code as well as using GoLang and Rust to help with certain tasks or tool chains.

+Whilst my main focus in my day job has been React and Typescript, my heart belongs to API's and (in my opinion) better languages.
+I started out in PHP and explored design patterns to ensure I was creating good code that was encapsulated, abstracted and well structured.
+This then got me interested in stronger types in languages and discovered GoLang.

 {{% skill-list %}}